payne/n3pay.net/content/blog/UNO-HAM-radio-club/2025_December_30_Notes_for_UNO_HAM_Radio_Club.md

 # 2025 December 30 Notes for UNO HAM Radio

 I'm excited to be included in a planning meeting on 12/30/2025 and this is my read ahead suggestion.
 I'll also update this after the meeting as needed.

-Last update 12/30/2025 at 9:15 AM Omaha time.
+Last update 12/30/2025 at 13:45 PM Omaha time.

 A quick table of contents is:

 1. Introduction
 2. Clubs
 3. NETs
 4. People
 5. Classes
 6. Online testing
 7. In person testing
 8. Equipment

 ## Introduction